When the weather doesn’t cooperate

 One safety rule deserves your full attention: avoid venturing into unknown areas if the weather is not good.
 Indeed, depending on your habits and performance, cycling can become a dangerous sport when certain conditions are present.

 Imagine a slippery ground combined with a lack of visibility in places you have never visited… In all responsibility, this scenario should be avoided for your safety.
 However, if these conditions should unintentionally occur to you, turn around and save yourself!

 Safe night riding

 Regardless of the season, darkness can affect visibility, but also the safety of cyclists.
-As a reminder, several rules imposed by the Federal Road Traffic Act must be fully assimilated before organising your rides.
+As a reminder, several rules imposed by the Federal Road Traffic Act must be fully assimilated before organizing your outings.

-First of all, your speed should be adapted to each situation.
-A good driving style when driving through a construction zone or near a school is a good example.
+First of all, your speed must be adapted to each situation.
+A good driving style when passing through a construction zone or near a school are perfect examples.

-In addition, make sure that your side reflectors are in good condition and correctly fixed.
-Sometimes, a few splashes of mud can limit their visibility; a simple wipe with a damp cloth will suffice.
-Also, don’t hesitate to equip yourself with an extra headlight at the front and rear of your frame.
-These will ensure that you are visible to drivers of motorised vehicles.
-Lastly, favour light-coloured (and if possible reflective) clothing during your night-time escapades!
+Also, make sure that your side reflectors are in good condition and properly attached.
+Sometimes, a few splashes of mud can limit their visibility; a simple wipe with a damp cloth will be sufficient.
+Also, don’t hesitate to equip yourself with an additional headlight at the front and rear of your frame.
+These will guarantee your visibility to drivers of motorized vehicles.
+Finally, favor a light-colored (and if possible reflective) outfit during your nighttime escapades!

-Finally, if your goal is to discover new panoramas, don’t hesitate to consult the opinions of other cyclists to possibly benefit from relevant recommendations.
-The more you know, the more you’ll enjoy your outings!
+Finally, if your goal is to discover new views, don’t hesitate to consult the opinions of other cyclists to possibly benefit from relevant recommendations.
+Preferred routes, work in progress, poor road conditions… The more you know, the more you will enjoy your escapades!

 Once again, the Internet is an ideal tool for every cyclist profile.
-A few searches on a social network or specialised forum will sometimes be enough to communicate with other enthusiasts.
-Why not?
+A few searches from a social network or specialized forum will sometimes be enough to communicate with other enthusiasts.
+Why deprive yourself of it?